rydmike/rydmike.github.io/issues.md

 * AnimatedCrossFade demo with [**Beta OK**](https://rydmike.com/animatedcrossfadebeta/#/)
 * AnimatedCrossFade demo with [**Master FAIL**](https://rydmike.com/animatedcrossfademaster/#/)

 The above two demos were made for the issue report [**#64960**](https://github.com/flutter/flutter/issues/64960).
 The source code for the issue demo is available in this [**Gist**](https://gist.github.com/rydmike/2a3efd05ba677fe98f65771c4e1fa62e).
-When the issue was present it looked like this:
+When the issue was present, it looked like this:

 <img src="https://rydmike.com/assets/AnimatedCrossFadeIssue.gif?raw=true" alt="Animated cross fade issue" width="600"/>

 Both issues were found to be caused by this root issue in the dart2js compiler [**Dart lang SDK issue #43366**](https://github.com/dart-lang/sdk/issues/43366).

-The above root cause of the issue has now been fully resolved and above two issues are closed as well.
+The above root cause of the issue has now been fully resolved, and the above two issues are closed as well.

 The demos made for this report were rather elaborate, so I'm making the examples available here.
 The samples actually use **very** simplified code from the **Flexfold package**.
 I sometimes use these samples as starting points for various Flutter examples, especially if it is a DartPad single file Gist example with no other than Flutter SDK dependencies, to make the example a bit more interesting and fancy looking.

 ---
-Page updated 20.12.2020
+Page updated 22.4.2023